We recently had our windows replaced. We had to take all kinds of memorabilia off of a shelf my son has on his wall.

 Labor Day is the worker’s holiday that came out of great strife and mistreatment by businesses of workers, especially immigrants, in the late 1800’s.

 Not including others fairly and equitably goes way back.

-According to History.com, Labor Day was an outcome of the harsh changes happening as America moved from an agriculture to an industrial society.
+According to History.com, Labor Day was an outcome of the harsh changes happening as America moved from agriculture to an industrial society.

-The working conditions in factories were unsafe, pay was abysmal, and immigrants and the poor were taken advantage of – working 12-hour days and 7-day weeks…not by choice.
+The working conditions in factories were unsafe, the pay was abysmal, and immigrants and the poor were taken advantage of – working 12-hour days and 7-day weeks…not by choice.
 They were barely getting by financially.

-This led to marches and strikes by workers across the US and Canada against the unfair practices.
+This led to marches and strikes by workers across the US and Canada against unfair practices.
 A key turning point in the US for the worker was the Pullman Palace Railroad Strike in Chicago involving over 250,000 workers across 27 states.
 This strike lasted over 2 months and held up freight and passenger trains west of Detroit.
 Over 30 deaths were attributed to the strike.
 In an effort to get trains running again, President Grover Cleveland sent in the Army to break up the strike resulting in more deaths and chaos.

 When it was learned what happened Grover Cleveland realized he had to do damage control.
 This led to Congress passing legislation to have a National Worker’s Holiday just 6 days after the end of the strike.
 Grover Cleveland later signed it into law.